A reader wants to help his mother, but he's scared he'll make the problem worse.

-If you’re confused, Guillermo, feel free to call Debt.com, which can refer you to a certified credit counselor who can talk you through the various options for debt relief and debt settlement.
-Best of all, Debt.com can refer you to bilingual counselors, so your mother can participate in the decisions ahead of her.
+If you’re confused, Guillermo, feel free to call Debt.com at .
+We can refer you to a certified credit counselor who can talk you through the various options for debt relief and debt settlement.
+Best of all, Debt.com can refer you to bilingual counselors, so your mother can participate in decisions that are ahead of her.